shivanikush/shivanikush/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working ...
+- 🔭 I’m currently working at Intel as Cluster Engineer
-- 🌱 I’m currently learning Computer Vision, Deep Learning stuff ...
+- 🌱 I’m currently learning Docker, Kubernetes, Computer Vision, Deep Learning stuff ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Deep learning and computer vision work.
 - 🤔 I’m looking for help with Deeplearning and Computer Vision...
 - 💬 Ask me about Deep Learning...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Linkedin
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
 - ⚡ Fun fact: ...
 -->